-After retiring from Olympic competition, Shannon received her undergraduate degree in marketing and entrepreneurship and her law degree from Boston College.
-She then moved from Olympic athlete to television/radio host.
+After retiring from Olympic competition, Shannon received her undergraduate degrees in marketing and entrepreneurship from the University of Houston and her law degree from Boston College.

-Shannon and her husband welcomed their first child, John “Rocco” on October 28th, 2009.
-In January of 2011, Shannon was diagnosed with a malignant germ cell tumor, a form of ovarian cancer.
-She had the baseball sized tumor removed successfully and followed up with 9 weeks of chemotherapy.
-Shannon remains open and public about her diagnosis and continues to be a strong advocate for women’s health and early detection.
+In January of 2011, Shannon was diagnosed with a rare form of ovarian cancer.
+She had the baseball sized tumor removed successfully and followed up with an aggressive chemotherapy regimen.
+Shannon has remained open and public about her diagnosis and treatment and continues to empower women to make their health a priority.
+Shannon is currently cancer-free and continues to be a strong advocate for early detection, awareness, research and survivorship.